 Each applicant who chooses to apply before high school graduation will need to submit two transcripts: 1.
 That includes grades through junior year and a list of courses intended for senior year.
 2. That includes final grades for all courses taken.
-The final transcript, submitted after graduation, must include the month, day, and year of high school graduation, along with an ink signature from the parent acting as the school administrator.
+The final transcript records for the State of Virginia that the student has graduated high school and must include the month, day, and year of high school graduation, along with an ink signature from the parent acting as the school administrator.
 Final transcripts can only be signed after the student's official graduation date from from high school.